 Eventually, the paved Riverside Walk ends.
 Here’s where you’ll get into the Virgin River and continue to hike into the canyon, upstream in the water.

 Many people say it’s like hiking on wet bowling balls because the river rocks are round and slippery.
-I don’t think it’s that bad at all, but maybe if you didn’t have the right shoes it would be.
+I don’t think it’s that bad at all, but maybe if you don’t have the right shoes, it would be.

 How Long is The Narrows?